cheminfo/pubchem/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-Simplify the retrieval of information from PubChem
+Simplify the retrieval of information from PubChem using PubChem JSON API.

 ## Installation